sparky0520/ideation_bot/README.md

 6. Install all packages using `pip install -r requirements.txt`
 7. Put your gemini api key in GEMINI_API_KEY attribute in `.env` file
 8. Start using by running `python main.py`

+**P.S.**: If any errors come just generate a new API key from `https://aistudio.google.com/apikey`.
+It's free anyways...